MasumI172/arabian-coast-website/replit.md

 ### UI Components
 - Property cards with rating displays and feature highlights
 - Image carousels for property galleries
-- Search and filter functionality
+- Search and filter functionality (simplified to "All Properties" and "Apartment" only)
 - Responsive navigation with mobile menu
 - Toast notifications for user feedback
 - Form components with validation
+- **Booking Calendar Component**: Interactive date picker with Hostex integration for real-time availability checking

 ## Data Flow